"Seeing, in the finest and broadest sense, means using your senses, your intellect, and your emotions".

 Quote from Freeman Patterson's book, Photography & the art of seeing.

-The purpose of this course, Lessons in Photography, is simply to help guide the photographer, at any level, to an understanding of what makes a good picture.
+The purpose of this course, Lessons in Photography, is simply to help guide the photographer, at any level, to an understanding of what are the elements of a good picture.

 I hope the information provided, accumulated from many different sources, helps you.
 I take no credit for the suggestions presented.
 They are simply a combination of guidelines I have learned from those I consider artists first, photographers second.
 I hope you come away with at least one path to better express your vision.